-We use the network optimizer of CPLEX to solve this minimum cost flow problem, and create light traveling arcs between a pair of stations if the optimal flow between them is above a given threshold value, θ .
-We add γ arcs departing from arrival nodes at the origin station, and arriving at the first available node at the destination station after the corresponding travel time.
-To guarantee that there exists at least one light traveling opportunity per day at the origin station, we also add arcs departing from outpost nodes.
+We solve this minimum cost flow problem, and create light traveling arcs between a pair of stations if the optimal flow between them is above a given threshold value, θ .
+We add γ arcs emanating from arrival nodes at the origin station, and entering the first available node at the destination station after the corresponding travel time.
+If the number of arrival nodes at the origin station is greater than γ , we split the planning horizon into γ time windows of equal length and add one light traveling arc for each of them.
+If a certain time window does not include arrival nodes, we use the first available arrival node located at a neighbor time window.
+To guarantee that there exists at least one light traveling opportunity per day at the origin station, we also add arcs emanating from outpost nodes.
 Finally, we add arcs to connect stations with critical locomotives (available or arriving in legacy trains) to shop stations.
-These arcs, which also depart from outpost nodes, provide opportunities to reposition critical locomotives directly from stations without maintenance capabilities to shops.
-In order to keep a reduced set of light traveling arcs, we can consider only a convenient subset of shops.
+These arcs, which also emanate from outpost nodes, provide opportunities to reposition critical locomotives directly from stations without maintenance capabilities to shops.
+In order to keep a reduced set of light traveling arcs, we can consider only a subset of shops.
 The choice of shops to consider may be based on distance, capacity or any other practical criterion.